« BackThe Shape of a Mars Missionidlewords.comSubmitted by feross 5 months ago

 For both of these reasons, we absolutely can pursue both tracks.

-• somenameforme a day ago
+• somenameforme 5 months ago

 I remained neutral on it since I also thought it was an interesting and clearly well researched article, but I think it leaned a bit too heavily on some somewhat inappropriate analogs to things like like with the ISS.
 It's a deteriorating old station where astronauts need to constantly prepare for orbital reboosts, receiving cargo, running commercial experiments, literally plugging holes more recently, and so on.
 This doesn't really translate meaningfully to the responsibilities on an interplanetary mission on new hardware.